Code-Institute-Submissions/Project3-7/README.md

 ### Site has been tested on mobile, tablet and laptop devices as well as testing on chrome for the different sizes.

 ### Index page
--Stays the same for all devices
+- Stays the same for all devices

 ### Navbar:
 - On medium to large screens the nav-items are display on the right-hand side of the navbar.
 On Small screens these items are displayed under